'Afraid We Will Become The Next Xinjiang': China's Hui Muslims Face Crackdown

 Rewards for reporting suspicious behavior

-In Ningxia's Tongxin county, a rare female-only Islamic school once renowned across China's northwest is being readied for demolition after it was shut down last April to make way for residential development.
+In Ningxia's Tongxin county, a rare female-only Islamic school once renowned across China's north-central and west is being readied for demolition after it was shut down last year to make way for residential development.

 "It is the government's policies.
 Who knows if they will change and when?" one of the school employees told NPR in hushed tones.
 She withheld her name because of the sensitivity of the matter.